 The assumption here is that you've probably used CVS before, and are dying to get a Subversion server up and running ASAP.
-Chapters 5 and 6 will show you how to create your first repository and make it available over the network.
-After that's done, chapter 3 and appendix A are the fastest routes to learning the Subversion client while drawing on your CVS experience.
+Chapter 5, Repository Administration and Chapter 6, Server Configuration will show you how to create your first repository and make it available over the network.
+After that's done, Chapter 3, Guided Tour and Appendix A, Subversion for CVS Users are the fastest routes to learning the Subversion client while drawing on your CVS experience.